microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgEntitlementManagementAccessPackageAssignment.md

       - `[AcceptRequests <Boolean?>]`: Indicates whether new requests are accepted on this policy.
       - `[AllowedRequestors <IMicrosoftGraphUserSet[]>]`: The users who are allowed to request on this policy, which can be singleUser, groupMembers, and connectedOrganizationMembers.
       - `[ScopeType <String>]`: Who can request.
 One of NoSubjects, SpecificDirectorySubjects, SpecificConnectedOrganizationSubjects, AllConfiguredConnectedOrganizationSubjects, AllExistingConnectedOrganizationSubjects, AllExistingDirectoryMemberUsers, AllExistingDirectorySubjects or AllExternalSubjects.
+    - `[VerifiableCredentialSettings <IMicrosoftGraphVerifiableCredentialSettings>]`: verifiableCredentialSettings
+      - `[(Any) <Object>]`: This indicates any property can be added to this object.
+      - `[CredentialTypes <IMicrosoftGraphVerifiableCredentialType[]>]`: The types of verifiable credentials that a requestor must present when requesting an access package that has the policy.
+        - `[CredentialType <String>]`: The type of credential issued, for example, BusinessCardCredential.
+        - `[Issuers <String[]>]`: List of the accepted issuers authority as identified by the Microsoft Entra Verified ID service, for example, did:ion:EiAlrenrtD3Lsw0GlbzS1O2YFdy3Xtu8yo35W/<SNIP/>....
   - `[AccessPackageCatalog <IMicrosoftGraphAccessPackageCatalog1>]`: accessPackageCatalog
   - `[AccessPackageResourceRoleScopes <IMicrosoftGraphAccessPackageResourceRoleScope[]>]`:
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.